Frequently Asked Questions

 Q: There's a typo in the festival name, the dates are incorrect or the venues aren't correct!
 Should I just create a new festival and leave the wrong one?

 A: No!
 For the sake of rock and roll, no!
-Please post it to the Forum and everything will be wicked again.
+Please report the existing festival instead.

 Q: I'm really having difficulties adding festivals, what can I do?